Pickled Green Beans with Smoked Salmon Dip

 I came up with this appetizer for my son, who's big on delicious but healthy food.
-The lighter beans-and-dip combo has won over even finicky eaters. —Dinah Halterman, Harmony, NC
+The lighter beans-and-dip combo has won over even finicky eaters. —Dinah Halterman, Harmony, North Carolina

 - 1-1/2 pounds fresh green beans, trimmed